Traveling with EHS: Part 1 My Travel Tips & Aires Flex Experience

 The morning of my flight, I always start with Celtic salt water and lemon.
 Hydration is key, especially when you’re about to be in an environment filled with radiation, dry cabin air, and zero grounding opportunities.
 The minerals help keep my system balanced and support my nervous system before the travel stress kicks in.

-Why Airports Are an EMF War Zone
+Why Airports Are an EMF Overload for Sensitive Systems

+Your body isn’t overreacting.
+It’s doing exactly what it was built to do — detecting what others are still learning to name.
 To manage all this, I’ll focus on breathing techniques like the physiological sigh while waiting in security lines.
 It helps my nervous system stay calm and prevents me from getting overstimulated before even boarding the plane.

 Once onboard, the EMF exposure continues: